kgashok/CodeOrDie/CoDE/pset2.md

 _Theme: Programming for Problem Solving_

 - Some excellent advice on why you should use a [Code NoteBook](docs/Java%20Rockstar.md)
+- What is the connection between Program and [Algorithm](docs/Algorithm%20and%20Program.PNG)?

 ---
 **Variables, Assignments, Arithmetic** _"Memory is everything"_